This post was updated on March 2nd, 2023

 How To Make A PCOS-Friendly Smoothie

-- Adding ingredients rich in micronutrients, antioxidants, and gut-loving fiber.
+- Use ingredients that are rich in micronutrients, antioxidants, and gut-loving fiber.
 Non-starchy vegetables, spices, nuts, and seeds are particularly helpful.
+Leafy greens, especially spinach, are particularly good for making green smoothies.

-- Minimizing sugar content.
-Using whole fruit and coconut products are the best PCOS-friendly smoothie sweeteners.
-But these too should be used wisely.
-If you’re loading your blender with fruit and juices, all you’re doing is shooting up sugar.
+- Minimize sugar content.
+Whole fruit and coconut products are the best sweeteners for PCOS-friendly smoothies.
+Frozen banana and frozen cherries, for example, are good ingredients for PCOS smoothies.
+Frozen fruit is preferable to natural sweeteners like raw honey because they provide more nutrients and fiber.
+But these, too, should be used wisely.
+If you’re loading your blender with fruit and fruit juice, all you’re doing is shooting up sugar.
 This is the last thing that women with PCOS need.

-- Avoiding whey protein powder, milk, and other dairy products which cause inflammation.
+- Avoid whey protein powder, milk, and other dairy products which cause inflammation.
+It’s much better to use almond milk, coconut milk, and other dairy-free alternatives.

 5 PCOS Smoothie Recipes